-Testing Atezolizumab and Bevacizumab in People with Advanced Alveolar Soft Part Sarcoma
+Testing Atezolizumab Alone or Atezolizumab Plus Bevacizumab in People with Advanced Alveolar Soft Part Sarcoma

 - Patients must have histologically or cytologically confirmed alveolar soft part sarcoma that is not curable by surgery.
 Diagnosis of malignancy must be confirmed by the department of pathology at the institution where the patient is enrolled prior to patient enrollment.
-To be eligible for atezolizumab in combination with bevacizumab, the patient must have atezolizumab-refractory/resistant disease that has progressed (definitive clinical progression or iCPD) on, or within 3 months of, prior P10005 atezolizumab monotherapy
+To be eligible for atezolizumab in combination with bevacizumab, the patient must have atezolizumab-refractory/resistant disease that has progressed (definitive clinical progression or iRECIST confirmed progressive disease [iCPD]) on prior 10005 atezolizumab monotherapy

 - Patients must have measurable disease, defined as at least one lesion that can be accurately measured in at least one dimension (longest diameter to be recorded for non-nodal lesions and short axis for nodal lesions) as >= 20 mm (>= 2 cm) by chest x-ray or as >= 10 mm (>= 1 cm) with computed tomography (CT) scan, magnetic resonance imaging (MRI), or calipers by clinical exam